Generating Prime Numbers -- A Fast New Method: Introduction

 \section{Introduction}

-The sieve of Eratosthenes \cite{dg16,mmp} and Bertrand's postulate \cite{b45} are important mile stones in generating prime numbers.
-The sieve of Eratosthenes is a very simple ancient algorithm that generates primes up to any given limit and Bertrand's postulate establishes the existence of prime in an interval $[n, 2n]$, for any $n\geq 2$.
+In generating prime numbers, the sieve of Eratosthenes \cite{dg16,mmp16} and Bertrand postulate \cite{b45} are important mile stones.
+The sieve of Eratosthenes is a very simple ancient algorithm that generates all primes up to any given limit.
 In 1845, Joseph Bertrand postulated that for any integer $n > 3$, there exists prime $p$ such that $n < p < 2n - 2$.
 And its slightly weaker form is that there exists prime $p$ such that $n < p < 2n$, $n$ an integer $\geq 2$.
 In 1850, Pafnuty Chebychev \cite{t1852} first proved this postulate analytically.
 In 1932, Paul Erdos \cite{dg16} gave an elementary proof using facts about the middle binomial coefficient.
 In 2002, Manindra Agarwal, Neeraj Kayal and Nitin Saxena \cite{aks04} presented an unconditional deterministic polynomial-time algorithm that determines whether an input number is prime or composite.

 The problem of computing $\pi (x)$, the number of primes less than or equal to $x$ is one of the oldest problem in Mathematics, $x\in \mathbb{N}$.
 For a very long time, the sieve of Eratosthenes has been the practical way to compute $\pi(x)$ despite its time complexity.
-Legendre \cite{l59} observed a combinatorial formula, known as {\textit Legendre sum}, for the number of primes $p$ for which $x^{\frac{1}{2}} < p \leq x$.
+Legendre \cite{l59} observed a combinatorial formula, known as {\em Legendre sum}, for the number of primes $p$ for which $x^{\frac{1}{2}} < p \leq x$.
 Since then, a large number of writers have suggested variants and improvements of the formula.
-During 1870 to 1885, astronomer Meissel \cite{m70}-\cite{m85} developed practical combinatorial method to compute $\pi(x)$ and in 1959, Lehmer \cite{l59} extended and simplified Meissel's method.
-In 1985, the Meissel-Lehmer method \cite{lmo} was used to compute several values of $\pi(x)$ up to $x = 4.10^{16}$ and in 1996, Deleglise and Rivat \cite{dr} developed a modified form of the Meissel-Lehmer method saving much computation.
+During 1870 to 1885, astronomer Meissel \cite{m85} developed practical combinatorial method to compute $\pi(x)$ and in 1959, Lehmer \cite{l59} extended and simplified Meissel's method.
+In 1985, the Meissel-Lehmer method was used to compute several values of $\pi(x)$ up to $x = 4.10^{16}$ \cite{lmo} and in 1996, Deleglise and Rivat \cite{dr} developed a modified form of the Meissel-Lehmer method saving much computation.